Bartesto/DBCAscatR/README.md

 ## Help Files

-All functions within ScatMatch have the usual R help files, however the best place to see these and some vignettes is the [ScatMatch website](https://bartesto.github.io/ScatMatch/index.html)
+All functions within ScatMatch have the usual R help files, however the best place to see these and some helpful articles describing the intended workflow is the [ScatMatch website](https://bartesto.github.io/ScatMatch/index.html)